I’m excited to announce our call for artists submissions for our second show of 2026

 Any submissions that don’t meet the above criteria or application process will not be considered.

-The call out will be OPEN for submissions to the call out for the show from January 13th - 9th March and I warmly invite you to step forward and submit your work up until the deadline of the callout on 5th March at midnight.
+OPEN for submissions to the call out for the show from January 13th - 9th March and I warmly invite you to step forward and submit your work up until the deadline on 9th March at midnight.

 It’s advisable that you download the form prior to this as this webpage will be removed at 9pm on the 9th March.